xdxd123/botdiscord/README.md

+**THIS REPOSITORY IS ARCHIVED FOR HISTORICAL PURPOSES, THE CODE IS NOT RUNNABLE BECAUSE OF SOME DEPENDENCIES THAT CAN NOT RUN IN THE OLD VERSION.
+IF YOU WANT TO MAKE YOUR OWN BOT LIKE THIS BOT, YOU CAN CHECK [Guide Bot](https://github.com/AnIdiotsGuide/guidebot), [Guide Bot Class](https://github.com/AnIdiotsGuide/guidebot-class) OR [Misaki](https://github.com/NotAWeebDev/Misaki)

 # York Dev

 This bot serves as one of the backbones of the Idiot's Guide Community, using the community's [Guide Bot](https://github.com/An-Idiots-Guide/guidebot) as a base framework, York Dev expands on its functionalities with common error detection with solution, fun commands, as well as a tag and example command!